PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

    The new parameter’s name consists of _ID (for Itemized Deduction), the deduction’s name (_Charity), and the parameter’s type (_frt for floor rate).
 For other parameter name and type abbreviations, see :doc:`parameter taxonomy </parameter_taxonomy>`.

-   The parameter has several attributes; it first becomes part of the tax code in 2013 and it is not adjusted for inflation.
-The charitable deduction floor rate is zero, because this parameter doesn’t exist in the current tax code - so, as of 2013, you are eligible to deduct your charitable expense when it exceeds 0% of your Adjusted Gross Income.
+   The parameter has several attributes; the first year that we have a value for is 2013 and it is not adjusted for inflation.
+The charitable deduction floor rate is zero, because this parameter doesn’t exist in the current tax code - so, as of 2013, you are eligible to deduct your eligible charitable expense when it exceeds 0% of your Adjusted Gross Income.

-   We leave blank the attributes “irs_ref”, “col_var”, “col_label”, “row_var”, and “row_label” as there is no reference to our new parameter in the IRS forms, there is only one column in the “value” attribute, and there is only one row in the “value” attribute.
+   We leave blank the attributes “irs_ref”, “col_var”, and “col_label” as there is no reference to our new parameter in the IRS forms and there is only one column in the “value” attribute.

 ..
 **3. Open the functions file.**

-   Now that we’ve defined the new parameter in params.json, we need to tell the Tax Calculator to take into account that new parameter when the calculator runs.
-The calculator’s functions that work with the tax parameters are in the file functions.py.
+   Now that we’ve defined the new parameter in params.json, we need to tell the Tax Calculator to take into account that new parameter when it calculates taxes.
+The calculator’s functions that model tax logic and work with the tax parameters are in the file functions.py.
 Starting from your tax-calculator directory, the path to functions.py is:

    .. code-block:: python